 - At the end of Pokémon X and Y's main story, the player character and their friends have a parade thrown in their honor and all receive medals.

-- The Chip 'n Dale Rescue Rangers episode "Out To Launch" concludes with a ticker tape parade for the three human space shuttle astronauts.
+- Chip 'n Dale: Rescue Rangers: "Out to Launch" concludes with a ticker tape parade for the three human space shuttle astronauts.
 In fact, these people were unconscious at the time the shuttle was landing; it was the Rescue Rangers that successfully brought the damaged craft back to Earth.
 The plucky critters ride on the limo's front bumper, effectively siphoning their accolades.

 - Family Guy:

 - At the end of "Blind Ambition", Peter is given a medal for rescuing Horace from a fire in his bar, the scene itself being a spoof of the Star Wars scene above.

 - Brutally parodied in "Herpe the Love Sore"; when it turns out the three bullies making trouble for Peter, Quagmire and Joe throughout the episode are American soldiers about to leave for their third tour of duty, Mayor West declares a celebration in their honor.

 - Futurama: In "The Devil's Hands Are Idle Playthings", Fry and an orchestra put on a Hornucopia performance to celebrate Fry's crush, Leela.

 - Hong Kong Phooey: The opening titles starts right away with a ticker tape for the hero.

 - Justice League Unlimited: One episode follows The Flash's Rogues Gallery trying to kill him on the day of the opening of the Flash Museum.